BhumilVasoya/The_Fit_Club/README.md

-# Fit Club 💪
+# The Fit Club 💪

 ## Description
-**Fit Club** is a full-stack fitness web application that helps users stay healthy by providing access to workout videos, fitness PDF resources, and a BMI (Body Mass Index) calculator.
+**The Fit Club** is a full-stack fitness web application that helps users stay healthy by providing access to workout videos, fitness PDF resources, and a BMI (Body Mass Index) calculator.

 The application is developed using **React.js** for the frontend and **Spring Boot** for the backend.
 It follows a RESTful architecture and provides a user-friendly interface for fitness learning and tracking.